MohamadGhnemat/World-Cup-Website/README.md

 This project is to apply a front-end technologies(HTML , CSS , BOOTSTRAP , JS)

 In this project, I have used API from https://lnkd.in/dehPMHsS to fetch data.
+In order to run this project >> cmd go to this path     C:\Program Files\Google\Chrome\Application> chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security

 https://github.com/user-attachments/assets/870dd73d-d8e8-47db-abbd-2120f11cb290